kgorlen/EVBilling/README.md

 # ARGUMENTS

-*FILES* :   List of PG&E PDF bill files to be processed.  *FILES* must have the format *nnnn*custbill*mmddyyyy*.pdf, where *nnnn* is the last four digits of the PG&E account number and *mmddyyyy* is the PG&E bill statement date.
+*FILES* :   List of directories or PG&E PDF bill files to be processed.  *FILES* must have the format *nnnn*custbill*mmddyyyy*.pdf, where *nnnn* is the last four digits of the PG&E account number and *mmddyyyy* is the PG&E bill statement date.
+If a directory is specified, all bill files in the directory will be processed.

 # SETTINGS